adamawalters/flashcard-app/README.md

 # flashcard-app

-This is an app that lets students and teachers create and update flashcards.
+This is an app that lets students and teachers create and update flashcards for use as a study tool.

 ## Structure